 Absence of an official auditing process

 GRI does not officially certify GRI reports.
 They do not have a designated auditing body that focuses on the verification of disclosures, undermining its reliability.
-A systematic auditing process carried out by an independent entity could be the most probable solution to this issue to protect the integrity and accuracy of GRI reports.
+A systematic ESG assurance process carried out by an independent entity could be the most probable solution to this issue to protect the integrity and accuracy of GRI reports.

 How to Integrate GRI Standards in ESG Reports